orubel/Beapi-API-Framework/README.md

 ### FAQ

 **Q: How hard is this to implement?**
 **A:** BeApi is 'Plug-N-Play'.
-Merely install the plugin and it takes care of the 'REST'.
-Implementing in your project is as simple as a one line command:
+You dont even have to install the plugin.
+Implementing for your project is as simple as a one line command:
 ```
 grails create-app name_of_your_app --profile org.grails.profiles:beapi:1.1.2
 ```